edward-shen/MMM-pages/README.md

 ## Project status

-This project is **mature** and in maintence mode only.
+This project is **mature** and in maintenance mode only.
 New features or fixes will not be actively made.
 If you'd like to see a feature or fix, please create a pull request.